Economic history of Greece and the Greek world: Mycenaean civilization

-Ancient Greece and the emergence of the 'Polis'
+Ancient Greece and the emergence of poleis

-Greece's "Dark Ages"
+Greek Dark Ages

 The Greek Dark Ages were a period of economic stagnation for the Greeks after the destruction of the complex Mycenaean economic system, the loss of the widespread written script Linear B meant that development was effectively stunted and living standards deteriorated.
 Basic trading patterns remained however.

-City States
+City-states

-The emergence of the 'Polis' as the model for ideal governance following the end of the Greek Dark Ages heavily influenced the economy of the Greeks at the time.
+The emergence of the poleis as the model for ideal governance following the end of the Greek Dark Ages heavily influenced the economy of the Greeks at the time.
 This period, of the 8th century BCE to the 4th century BCE is conventionally termed as 'Ancient Greece'.
 The main issues concerning the ancient Greek economy are related to the household (oikos) organization, the cities’ legislation and the first economic institutions, the invention of coinage and the degree of monetization of the Greek economy, the trade and its crucial role in the characterization of the economy (modernism vs. primitivism), the invention of banking and the role of slavery in the production.